cadm-inc/osdm-extensions/markdown/ky_migrator/0.3/KEYSIGHT-MIGRATOR/contents-info.struct.md

 :   A composite metadata key.

 _shares_ {`list`}
-:   List of human readable pathnames created for the shares
+:   List of human readable pathnames {`string`} created for the shares
     of this cluster or [`sel_item`] objects if info object has not been _persisted_ yet.